pantrypoints/sp/content/en/superphysics/principles/chapter-03.md

 Since these do not exist we can say that Existence is in a potential state.

 - In Hinduism, this is called Nirguna Brahma
-- In Buddhism, this is called Sunyata
+- In Buddhism, this is called Sunyata or Emptiness
 - In Greek philosophy, this is called the One by Parmenides

 {{< q a="Buddha" c="Heart Sutra" >}}